Alarm-Siren/arduino-kicad-library/README.md

 ### KiCad 7

-**Warning**: Do not change the nickname prefix from that given in step 4 above.
+**Warning**: Do not change the nickname prefix from that given in step 4 below.
 If you do so KiCad will not assign the correct footprints to the symbols by default.

 1. Open KiCad and open the Preferences window at "Preferences" -> "Preferences..."
 2. Select the "Plugin and Content Manager" section in the left-hand pane.